jackpf/kraken-scheduler/README.md

 kraken-schedule --key KEY --secret SECRET --config CONFIG [--credentials CREDENTIALS] [--live]
 ```

+Note that by default the application runs in test mode, and doesn't create real orders.

+This is useful to validate that you've configured things correctly, and the purchase amounts are correct.

+To place real orders, you must pass `--live true` when running.

-Run `kraken-schedule --help` for a description of each argument.
+Run `kraken-schedule --help` for a description of all arguments.